rails/solid_cache/README.md

 ## Implementation

 Solid Cache is a FIFO (first in, first out) cache.
-While this is not as efficient as an LRU cache, it is mitigated by the longer cache lifespan.
+While this is not as efficient as an LRU (least recently used) cache, it is mitigated by the longer cache lifespan.

 A FIFO cache is much easier to manage:
 1. We don't need to track when items are read.